 — TIME Magazine, 5/8/15

-Obama has taken it upon himself (and his superior intellect) to meddle American lives just because he could, but just because he can keep his loyalists fat and happy, doesn’t mean they’re consistently good at it.
+Obama has taken it upon himself (and his superior intellect) to meddle with American lives just because he could, but just because he can also keep his loyalists fat and happy, doesn’t mean they’re consistently good at it.

 Messina has agreed to a consulting job in Berlin: He wants to help the center-left Social Democratic Party (SPD) beat Chancellor Angela Merkel of the conservative Christian Democrats in the next national election in 2017.

 This Saturday, Messina will make his first appearance in this new capacity.
 The SPD plans to introduce their new helper for the first time at the so-called “Campaign Camp” in the Schöneberger Gasometer in Berlin.
 He will report on the newest trends in campaign work: data analysis, addressing voters and online communication.